-10 Car 11 pub 12 fina 13 to b

-(a) Creation. - There is created a body politic and corporate to be known as the "North Carolina Recovery Finance Authority."
-The Recovery Finance Authority is constituted as a public agency, and the exercise by the Authority of the powers conferred by this Article in the financing of deficits of the Association related to catastrophic events shall be deemed and held to be the performance of an essential governmental function.

-(b) Administrative Placement. - The Authority shall be located with the Department for administrative purposes, but shall exercise all of its powers independently of the Association and the Department except as otherwise specified in this Article.

-(c) Authority Board. - The Authority shall be governed by a nine-member Authority Board consisting of two members appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate in accordance with G.S.
+- (a) Creation.
+There is created a body politic and corporate to be known as the "North Carolina Recovery Finance Authority."
+The Recovery Finance Authority is constituted as a public agency, and the exercise by the Authority of the powers conferred by this Article in the financing of deficits of the Association related to catastrophic events shall be deemed and held to be the performance of an essential governmental function. - (b) Administrative Placement.
+The Authority shall be located with the Department for administrative purposes, but shall exercise all of its powers independently of the Association and the Department except as otherwise specified in this Article. - C) Authority Board.
+The Authority shall be governed by a nine-member Authority Board consisting of two members appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate in accordance with G.S.
 120-121, two members appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives in accordance with G.S.
 120-121, two members appointed by the Governor, two members appointed by the Association, and the Commissioner of Insurance or the Commissioner's designee.
 Each appointing authority shall appoint members who reside in diverse regions of the State.
-The chair of the Authority Board shall be selected by the Authority Board.

-Assembly upon the recommendation of the President Pro Tempore of the Senate and by the Governor shall be for terms ending April 1, 2017.
+The Chair of the Authority shall be selected by the Authority Board. - Assembly upon the recommendation of the President Pro Tempore of the Senate and by the Governor shall be for terms ending April 1, 2017.
 The initial appointments to the Authority Board by the General Assembly upon the recommendation of the Speaker of the House of Representatives and by the Association shall be appointed to terms ending April 1, 2019.
-The Commissioner of Insurance or the Commissioner's designee shall serve at all times as an ex officio voting member of the Board.
+The Commissioner of Insurance or the Commissioner's designee shall serve at all times as ex officio voting member of the Board.
 Thereafter, at the expiration of each stipulated term of office, all appointments shall be to a term of four years from the date of the expiration of the term; provided all members of the Authority Board shall remain in office until their successors are appointed and qualified.
-The original appointing authority may appoint a member to serve out the unexpired term of any member appointed by such authority.

-(e) Removal of Board Members. - Each member of the Authority Board, notwithstanding subsection (d) of this section, shall serve at the pleasure of the original appointing authority.
-The chair of the Authority Board serves at the pleasure of the Authority Board.

-(f) Conflicts of Interest; Ethics. - Members of the Authority Board shall be subject to the provisions of Chapter 138A of the General Statutes as well as any ethics or conflicts policies promulgated by the Governor for boards of State agencies in addition to the requirements of this subsection.
-If any member of the Authority Board shall be (i) interested either directly or indirectly or (ii) an officer or employee of, or has an ownership interest in, any firm or corporation, not including units of local government or the Association, interested directly or indirectly, in any contract with the Authority, the interest shall be disclosed to the Authority Board and shall be set forth in the minutes of the Authority Board.
-The member having an interest shall not participate on behalf of the Authority in the authorization of such contract.
-Other provisions of law notwithstanding, failure to take any or all actions necessary to carry out the purposes of this subsection do not affect the validity of any bonds issued under
+The original appointing authority may appoint a member to serve out the unexpired term of any member appointed by such authority. - (e) Removal of Board Members.
+Each member of the Authority Board, notwithstanding subsection (d) of this section, shall serve at the pleasure of the original appointing authority.
+The chair of the Authority serves at the pleasure of the Authority Board. - (f) Conflicts of Interest, Ethics.
+Members of the Authority Board shall be subject to the provisions of Chapter 138A of the General Statutes as well as any ethics or conflicts policies promulgated by the Governor for boards of State agencies in addition to the requirements of this subsection.
+If any member of the Authority shall be: (1) interested either directly or indirectly; or (2) an officer or employee of or have an ownership interest in, any firm or corporation, not including units of local government or the Association, interested directly or indirectly, in any contract with the Authority, the interest shall be disclosed to the Authority